Violins of Hope Mini Performance

 Putnam Museum and Science Center

-Join us for a special program in conjunction with the Jewish Federation of the Quad Cities and the Violins for Hope at Putnam Museum and Science Center.
+You're invited to a special program in conjunction with the Jewish Federation of the Quad Cities and the Violins for Hope at Putnam Museum and Science Center.

 Original choreography by Courtney Lyon and Emily Kate Long